 - Select a project that you would like to contribute to.
-You will also form X number of teams, possibly with the same project that you work on. - Write individual project plans, with general ambitions and detailed plans for the first sprint, and additional information before each coming sprint - Deadline: September 11 23:59 - Discussion on preliminary/draft plans on first meeting (Sept 6) - 45 minutes/week for discussing progress within each group
+You will also form X number of teams, possibly with the same project that you work on. - Pitch your desired project to others on September 9th Monday - Write individual project plans, with general ambitions and detailed plans for the first sprint, and additional information before each coming sprint - Deadline: September 13th Friday 23:59 - Discussion on preliminary/draft plans on first seminar meeting (September 11th) - 45 minutes/week for discussing progress within each group